Home

 How are the pentatonic scales and the blues guitar scale the same?

 Simple - the addition of one note, the blue note which is a flatted 5.
-Do you you need to know what a flatted 5 is at this point?
+Do you need to know what a flatted 5 is at this point?
 Nope.
 Just learn the scale pattern and you can sound good in no time flat.
-Well maybe a little time but not too much.
+Well, maybe a little time but not too much.
 This is very basic stuff in the guitar world.

 5 guitar blues scale box patterns- The blues scale is all over the guitar neck.
 In order to organize, break it down and make it easy to learn, somebody way back when decided it would be a good idea to break it apart into sections so that it could be learned much easier and make it easy to connect the sections and make a blues lead solo much easier to run all the way up and down the neck.

-So lets get on with it and learn the Blues scale in all 5 positions.
+So let's get on with it and learn the Blues scale in all 5 positions.

 It's really not good enough to simply learn the blues scale, but the blues scale must become part of you.

 What do I mean by that?
-Well if you watch any really good blues player it's as if they are not really thinking about what they are playing but it's a part of them.
+Well, if you watch any really good blues player it's as if they are not really thinking about what they are playing, but it's a part of them.

 They have made, through hours of practice and performance the blues a part of themselves.

-This is only possible because it is in their nervous system as highways of connections between their heart, brains and hands.
+This is only possible because it is in their nervous system as highways of connections between their heart, brains, and hands.

 The best way to make the guitar blues scale a part of you.